-Trails of Bwindi Impenetrable National Park
+Bwindi Impenetrable National Park Trails

 Bwindi Impenetrable Forest is a thick dense jungle.
 The majority of trekking is by official guides who navigate with a limited number of travelers through the jungle searching for opportunities to see chimpanzees, mountain gorillas, and other primates.
 The trails are typically moderate to difficult and represent true jungle trekking.

-Kashasha River Trail: This trail takes about 5 hours while trekking up steep inclines and through dense jungle.
+This trail takes about 5 hours while trekking up steep inclines and through dense jungle.
 You will experience an elevation gain of about 1,968.5 feet (600 m).
 There are chances to see varied plant and animal species.

-Mubwindi Swamp Trail: This trail meanders through the rainforest with chances to see several of the primate species as well as vistas overlooking the Virunga mountains.
+This trail meanders through the rainforest with chances to see several of the primate species as well as vistas overlooking the Virunga mountains.
 The trail is rated moderate.

-Bamboo Trail: This is a challenging trail with an ascent of 8,553 feet (2,607 m) to the highest point in the park.
+This is a challenging trail with an ascent of 8,553 feet (2,607 m) to the highest point in the park.
 This journey is more about the views of Lake Bunyonyi and the Virunga Volcanoes than the wildlife.
 It takes about 7 hours to complete.

-Ivy River Trail: this is an 8.70-mile (14 km) trek along the river and through the jungle.
+This is an 8.70-mile (14 km) trek along the river and through the jungle.
 There are good chances of seeing wildlife while engaging in several different panoramic views.
 It is also a good selection for birdwatchers.

 Bwindi Impenetrable Highlights